Padres-Nats game suspended after shooting outside DC stadium

 “It felt very surreal.
 I wasn’t really sure how to react,” Ramnath said.
 “I mean, you hear about it … but you never expect it to be something that could affect you.”

-Fernando Tatis Jr. had four hits for San Diego.
+Tatis had four hits for San Diego.
 Ryan Zimmerman homered for Washington.